stdlib-js/stdlib/docs/contributing/FAQ.md

 ## I have opened a pull request, where can I seek feedback?

-Consider joining our [Gitter channel][stdlib-gitter]!
+Consider joining our [Zulip community][stdlib-zulip]!
 We are proud to have a very active community where members help each other by asking and answering questions.
 A maintainer will review your pull request soon and provide feedback.
 You can also discuss it during our [weekly office hours meeting][stdlib-office-hours]!

 <a name="generate-fixtures"></a>